wandyezj/wandyezj.github.io/docs/_posts/2022-09-08-programming-lab-tips.md

 - `if` `else`
     - Use if else instead of inverting the expression, that way you can guarantee that only one path is executed.
 Otherwise risk a bug in either statement potentially executing both.

+- Teach consistent variable naming conventions
+    - In Python this would be PEP8 - variables are all lowercase with underscore separating words.
+    - Explain how this makes it easier to type variable names and avoid

+- Associates Lists
+    - Associate two lists.
+Use the index of one value in a list to access the value in another list.

+    ```python
+    letters = ["a", "b"]
+    messages = ["a is awesome", "b is best"]

+    choice = input("pick a letter")

+    # what if you wanted to make sure you don't look up something that doesn't exist?
+    index = letters.index(choice)
+    print(index)

+    message = messages[index]
+    print(message)
+    ```